-The derivation of the coefficient χ is documented in Appendix B, except of the following information.
-To solve the curve of χ , a system of infinite equations has to be solved for an infinite number of unknowns.
-In the LRFTube scode, as a standard this system is truncated up to N=100 equations and 100 unknowns.
+LRFTubescode, as a standard this system is truncated up to N = 100 equations and 100 unknowns.
 Figure 4.5 shows the effect of truncating this infinite system of equations.
 As visible for the case of 100 equations, the curves start to deviate from each other for lower values of α .
-Assuming that convergence is obtained as $N \to \infty$, the curve of N=100 has acceptable accuracy for $\alpha>0.07$.
+Assuming that convergence is obtained as $N \rightarrow \infty$, the curve of N = 100 has acceptable accuracy for $\alpha > 0.07$.
 To limit possible faulty results, the LRFTubes code gives a warning when the tube ratio is chosen such that an invalid χ is computed.
-When an $\alpha<0.07$ is desired, the user should choose a higher value of N.
+When an $\alpha < 0.07$ is desired, the user should choose a higher value of N.